quickwit-oss/quickwit/docs/guides/timestamp-pruning.md

 - `start_timestamp`: lowest timestamp seen on indexed documents in the split.
 - `end_timestamp`: highest timestamp seen on indexed documents in the split.

 Quickwit's technique consists of taking advantage of the fact that most time series queries filter on time range.
-By specifying a `start_timestamp` and/or `end_timestamp` for a query, Quickwit can use the split metadata to prune splits not satisfying this time range, therefore skipping the need to examining unnecessarily more splits.
+By specifying a `start_timestamp` and/or `end_timestamp` for a query, Quickwit can use the split metadata to prune splits not satisfying this time range, therefore skipping the need to examine unnecessarily more splits.

 ## How to use it

-To take advantage of timestamp pruning feature, you will first need to configure the `timestamp_field` on your index [doc-mapper configuration](https://quickwit.io/docs/configuration/index-config#doc-mapping).
+To take advantage of timestamp pruning feature, you will first need to configure a `timestamp_field` on your index [doc-mapper configuration](https://quickwit.io/docs/configuration/index-config#doc-mapping).
 Needless to say that the configured field should have the correct type (`datetime`).

 ```yaml
 version: 0.5 # File format version.